 Someone you care about is drinking or using drugs.
 You can see many ways he/she is creating problems in his/her life and creating harm in yours.
-Whether your partner, child, sibling or friend you have stood by them as he or she have tried or refused treatment.
+Whether they are your partner, child, sibling or friend you have stood by them as they have tried or refused treatment.

 Denial and hitting rock bottom

 You may have learned that addiction is a disease and that only total abstinence with the support of the Twelve Steps is the treatment.
 You've come to believe that they must want to continue using or else all the trouble they've had would have convinced them to give up their substances.
 Their denial is so thick that only hitting rock bottom will motivate them to get sober.
 You've been told to stop bailing them out, cleaning up their mess, let them face consequences.
 Eventually they will hit rock bottom and sobriety will be possible and only with sobriety will come a better life.
 Having believed this you urge them into treatment.
 However in spite of the acceptance and popularity of abstinence-based treatment your family member has not got better.
 Despite the advice to abandon them you've loved them since they were born and the prospect of their death is too hard to contemplate.